 Mission Hills Real Estate Guide

-Mission Hills is a historic hillside market where architecture and setting matter, but they do not replace property-specific review.
-Buyers often compare Craftsman, Spanish, and early San Diego homes by systems, foundation, canyon or view orientation, parking, outdoor space, walkability, and access toward Old Town, Hillcrest, Middletown, and Bankers Hill.
+Mission Hills is a historic hillside market where the architecture and the setting matter — and they never replace property-specific review.
+Buyers compare Craftsman, Spanish, and early San Diego homes by the systems, the foundation, the canyon or view orientation, the parking, the outdoor space, the walkability, and the access toward Old Town, Hillcrest, Middletown, and Bankers Hill.
 A beautiful facade still needs a clear read on condition, layout, and usable space.

 Mission Hills FAQ